Western Railway, Central Railway cold war over AC train

-Fed up of Western Railway getting access to all the latest technology first, Central Railway officials have asked for the air-conditioned rakes expected to roll into the city in the next few months to be inaugurated on the oft-ignored Harbour line first
+Fed up of WR getting access to all the latest technology first, CR officials have asked for air-conditioned rakes -- expected to roll into Mumbai in the coming months -- to be inaugurated on the Harbour line first

 With air-conditioned locals likely to roll into the city in the next few months, they have become the subject of a tug-of-war between the Western and Central Railways, with the latter demanding that they be inducted into the Harbour line first.